Beyond the Door (1974)

 - I think her ob/gyn just recommended suicide.

-- Jessica insists that she and her husband Robert think long and hard about the baby’s name because it’s so meaningful and will a great impact on its life.
+- Jessica insists that she and her husband Robert think long and hard about the baby’s name because it’s so meaningful and will have a great impact on its life.
 My name is Brian.
 It doesn’t mean shit and the only way it’s impacted my life is people call me Brian.

 - Jessica throws an ashtray or something at their fish tank and shatters it.
 The breaking fish tank shot lasts 25 minutes and all fish were harmed in the making.